-The Annual Meeting of Stockholders of Mustang Bio, Inc. will be held virtually on June 17, 2021, at 3:00 p.m., local time.
+The Annual Meeting of Stockholders of Mustang Bio, Inc. will be held virtually on June 21, 2022, at 1:00 p.m., local time.
 At the meeting, stockholders will consider and act on the following items:

-- 1. Elect six directors for a term of one year; - Ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021; - Consider a shareholder proposal on an amendment to the Company's articles/bylaws to require majority vote in director elections; - Amendment of the Amended and Restated Certificate of Incorporation to Increase Authorized Shares of Common Stock by 25,000,000 shares from 125,000,000 to 150,000,000; - 5.
-Amendment to the Company's 2016 Incentive Plan to Increase the Number of Shares Issuable by Mustang Bio, Inc. by 3,000,000 shares; - Amendment to the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares; and - Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.
+- Elect six directors for a term of one year; - 2.
+Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2022; - 3.
+Approve an Amendment to the Company's Amended and Restated Certificate of Incorporation to Increase Authorized Shares of Common Stock by 50,000,000 shares from 150,000,000 to 200,000,000; - 4.
+Approve an Amendment to the Company's 2016 Incentive Plan to Increase the Number of Shares Issuable by Mustang Bio, Inc. by 3,000,000 shares; and - Transact any other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.

-Only those stockholders of record as of the close of business on April 20, 2021, are entitled to vote at the Annual Meeting or any postponements or adjournments thereof.
+Only those stockholders of record as of the close of business on April 25, 2022, are entitled to vote at the Annual Meeting or any postponements or adjournments thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available for examination for any purpose germane to the Annual Meeting for ten days prior to the Annual Meeting.
-You may email Mustang Bio, Inc. at ir@mustangbio.com to coordinate arrangements to view the stockholder list.
+You may email Mustang Bio, Inc. at ir@mustangBio.com to coordinate arrangements to view the stockholder list.
 A complete list of stockholders entitled to vote at the Annual Meeting will be available for review during the Annual Meeting by following the instructions posted at www.proxyvote.com and entering your 16 digit control number included with the Notice of Internet Availability or proxy card.